 We require a minimum GPA of 3.5 to be considered for acceptance into the PhD in International Business program.

 - Business Strategy

 - Information Technology

-The duration of the program depends on if the student is full-time or part-time status.
-For full-time students with an MS in International Business, it will take approximately one and a half to two years to complete the PhD program.
-If the student is full-time, but has an MS in another field, additional graduate courses may be required which would take an extra half of a year.
-For part-time students, the program will take approximately three years to complete.
-In addition, there is a comprehensive exam along with a dissertation, which will add some time to the duration.
-These are only approximations, and individual details depend upon discussions with faculty.
+The duration of the program depends on the student’s status (i.e. part time or full time), prerequisite requirements and students’ pace.
+For full-time students with an MS in International Business, course-work takes approximately two years to complete.
+Full time students with an MS in another field, additional graduate courses may be required, which may take an extra half of a year.
+For part-time students, the program usually takes approximately three years to complete.
+Upon successful completion of course work, students must take a comprehensive exam and complete a dissertation.
+The time allotted for preparation for comprehensive exam and finalization of dissertation work vary across students and may add some time to the duration.
+Students are advised to meet the program director and discuss prospective duration of their study.

 Students must have completed course work equivalent to that required for the Master of Science in international business program at Southern New Hampshire University.
 Students with master's degrees from other institutions must discuss their academic and professional backgrounds with faculty advisors to determine prerequisite course work.

 INT 810 - Privatization, Economic Reform and Growth in Emerging Markets

 INT 820 - Seminar in Multinational Finance